IngeniousApplications/Travellite-Issues/README.md

 # How to report a bug
 Create an bug report under the Issues tab and fill in information about the bug.

-## Suggestions
+# Suggestions
-Create an suggestion under the Issues tab and fill in information about the bug.
+Create a Feature Request under the Issues tab and fill in the information.